1••••|••••2••••|••••3••••|••••4••••home•••Contents Index

 • Da Beat Thing exercises (see below)

-no phones Avoid Distractions
+no phones icon Avoid Distractions

 Be Critical and Spot Practice

-review_icon2 Review Old Pieces
+review_icon Review Old Pieces

-Finally, a good practice session includes practice of both new material and prior lessons.
+Finally, a good session includes practice of both new material and prior lessons.
 Besides providing a good warm-up, older pieces continue to improve for weeks, sometimes months, after your initially learn them.

 Pink Lotus Lily | Honolulu HI